bcgit/bc-lts-java/README.md

 transformations and entropy generation.

-At present, we only provide support for Intel CPUs with AES in CBC, CFB, ECB and GCM modes along with entropy generation with SEED or RAND depending on CPU features.
+At present, we only provide support for Intel CPUs with AES in CBC, CFB, ECB and GCM modes along with entropy generation with NRBG (RDSEED) or DRBG (RDRAND) depending on CPU features.

 The intel feature set is divided into three CPU families:
 SSE - Original AES-NI, SSE2 machines.